Dimtemp/AzureDataFactory/lab-42-mappingdataflow.md

     ![Using the Aggregate Transformation to a Mapping Data Flow in Azure Data Factory](images/M07-E03-T03-img10.png)

-    In the Aggregates tab, you can aggregations calculated over the specified group by columns.
+    In the Aggregates tab, you can calculate aggregations over the specified group-by columns.
 For every genre and year, lets get the average Rotten Tomatoes rating, the highest and lowest rated movie (utilizing the windowing function) and the number of movies that are in each group.
 Aggregation significantly reduces the amount of rows in your transformation stream and only propagates the group by and aggregate columns specified in the transformation.

     - Under the **Aggregate settings** tab, now select **Aggregates**.
 Add the following columns by clicking **+** and then **Add column**, with their respective expressions:
         - AverageRating: avg(toInteger({Rotten Tomato}))